Fixing detailed balance in ancilla-based dissipative state engineering: Fixing detailed balance

-Importantly, the bath spectral density is chosen so that the first ancilla, $a_1$, has properties akin to those for the qubit ancilla defined in \cite{sciadv}.
+Importantly, the bath spectral density is chosen so that the first ancilla, $a_1$, has properties akin to those of the qubit ancilla defined in \cite{sciadv}.
 As discussed earlier, on its own, it would induce an incorrect detailed balance and the system would see a non-zero effective temperature.
-However, by introducing $a_2$ and $a_3$ detailed balance is (partially) restored and, together, these modes can induce the system to relax to a state closer to its true ground state.
+By introducing \paul{the additional ancillas} $a_2$ and $a_3$, detailed balance is (partially) restored and, together, these modes can induce the system to relax to a state closer to its true ground state.

-However, even in an idealized weak-coupling case two issues do remain that prevent this method from obtaining perfect ground-state fidelity.
+However, several issues do remain that prevent this method from obtaining perfect ground state fidelity.
 First, the use of a fit to obtain the properties of $a_2$ and $a_3$ necessarily induces a residual error in the effective power spectrum.
-For our purposes, this is detrimental, as it amounts to small unwanted values of $S(\omega)$ for $\omega < 0$.
-Second, while the operator-local nature of \eqref{local} [compared to a global master-equation, see Eq.~1 in \cite{osi}] is an important feature for its practical implementation in quantum hardware (by being easily emulated with measurements or ancilla resets \cite{lloyd, 9259940, google}), a physical implementation of modes $a_2$ and $a_3$ cannot be done directly, as they are, by definition, unphysical.
-Fortunately, this can be circumvented by analytical continuation of results obtained from purely physical models \cite{Iblisdir,self2022estimating,antimodes}.
+For our purposes, this is detrimental, as it amounts to \paul{unwanted small but non-zero} values of $S(\omega)$ for $\omega < 0$. { This can be further mitigated by the addition of more pseudomodes.
+The convergence of this error, in the number of modes, depends on the fitting approach employed~\cite{10.1063/5.0209348}, and the optimality of different methods will be explored in future work.
+Second, these modes do not act like a perfect weak-coupling bath, and hybridization can still induce a finite error (we will explore an approach to mitigate this later).
+Finally,} while the operator-local nature of \eqref{local} [compared to a global master equation, see \eqref{bms}] is an important feature for its practical implementation \cite{lloyd, 9259940, googlepublished} in quantum hardware (e.g., by being emulated with additional ancillas which are periodically reset \cite{lindbladsim1, lindbladsim2}), { a physical implementation of the system's interaction with the modes $a_2$ and $a_3$ cannot be done directly, \paul{since the interaction is unphysical by definition}}.
+Fortunately, this \paul{issue} can be circumvented by analytical continuation of results obtained from purely physical models \cite{Iblisdir,self2022estimating,antimodes}.